vrockai/pipeline-test/docs/content.md

 ---

-## The respiratory microbiota alpha-diversity in chronic lung diseases: first systematic review and meta-analysis
+## The respiratory microbiota alpha-diversity in chronic lung diseases: first systematic review and meta-analysis.
+ 23.08.2022, _M Avalos-Fernandez, T Alin, C Métayer, R Thiébaut, R Enaud, L Delhaes_

+While there seems to be a consensus that a decrease in gut microbiome diversity is related to a decline in health status, the associations between respiratory microbiome diversity and chronic lung disease remain a matter of debate.
+We provide a systematic review and meta-analysis of studies examining lung microbiota alpha-diversity in patients with asthma, chronic obstructive pulmonary disease (COPD), cystic fibrosis (CF) or bronchiectasis (NCFB), in which a control group based on disease status or healthy subjects is provided for comparison.

 [Source](https://respiratory-research.biomedcentral.com/articles/10.1186/s12931-022-02132-4)

+10.1186/s12931-022-02132-4

 ---